JohnBinford/AppleWood-Pointe/Collateral/Original.md

 2. No other Workshop policies or manuals may be used until handover.<br>
 3. Once the resident Board of Directors has been established,<br>
 our group's more comprehensive Workshop Users Manual may be adopted.
-  - Compiled with input from us Workshop Users, we believe this more comprehensive Workshop Users Manual<br> developed based upon our needs, concerns, and recommendations better meets our Workshop User needs.</br>  This draft, to be revisited for final review when the above takes place, </br>will be kept held on our Workshop Website:  www.github.com/johnbinford/applewoodpointe
+  - Compiled with input from us Workshop Users, we believe this more comprehensive Workshop Users Manual<br> developed based upon our needs, concerns, and recommendations better meets our Workshop User needs.<br>  This draft, to be revisited for final review when the above takes place, <br>will be kept held on our Workshop Website:  www.github.com/johnbinford/applewoodpointe

 - [Link to the PDF Documents Collection.](../Documents/Download.md)
   - (Some browsers might then show a "spinning" icon - if yours does, <br>just click the download button on the right.)